 A drama set in the 1920s, where free-spirited Janie Crawford’s search for happiness leads her through several different marriages, challenging the morals of her small town.
 Based on the novel by Zora Neale Hurston.

-He holds B.F.A. and M.F.A. degree from Ohio University.
+He holds B.F.A and M.F.A, Degrees from Ohio University.